ICERIA 2018 logo

 Room: VALHALA ROOM

-Chair: Seng Hansun (Universitas Multimedia Nusantara, Indonesia)
+Chair: Seng Hansun (Universitas Multimedia Nusantara, Indonesia & University of New South Wales, Australia)

 10:15 Model E-learning MDP for Learning Style Detection Using Prior Knowledge